aleen42/PersonalWiki/Programming/JavaScript/Framework/react/tooling_integration/language_tooling/language_tooling.md

 If you like using JSX, Babel 5 provided an in-browser ES2015 and JSX transformer for development called browser.js that can be included from [CDNJS](https://cdnjs.com/libraries/babel-core/5.8.34).

 With that JavaScript file, we can just include a `<script type="text/babel">` tag to engage the JSX transformer.

+> Note:

+> The in-browser JSX transformer is fairly large and results in extraneous computation client-side that can be avoided.
+Do not use it in production